lgyzngc/Decrem-1.0/README.md

 ## pre-trained models:
-three reconstructed decoupled metabolic models for Escherichia coli, Saccharomyces cerevisiae and Bacillus subtilis are located in the filefold of
+three reconstructed decoupled metabolic models for Escherichia coli, Saccharomyces cerevisiae and Bacillus subtilis are found in the filefold of
 [**three reconstructed models**](three\sreconstructed\smodels)

 ### Reference